RuKapSan/rukapsan/README.md

 # Hey 👋

-ML Engineer focused on production AI systems and inference optimization.
+ML Infrastructure Engineer.
+Building AI generation systems at scale.

 ## What I do